cyberwizardinstitute/workshops/data_by_johnny.md

 Proceed.

-Javascript, like most programming languages, offers many types of data, for you to use.
+Javascript, like most programming languages, offers many types of data for you to use.

 Surely you understand that the phrase "thx :)" is fundamentally different to the number 3.141.